tailcallhq/tailcallhq.github.io/blog/graphql-and-ms-match-2024-08-18.md

 ### Benefits of Combining GraphQL and Microservices

-GraphQL allows the use of Tailcall for optimizing **data retrieval** and parallel resolutions baked into the system.
-Tailcall then decides how and when it should resolve requests sequentially, and which in parallel, reducing response times by quite a large margin.
-It makes **error handling** very efficient because of the automatic partial resolution and forming of responses, saving you a headache of trouble.
-Also, with the **flexibility** and clearly-defined ownership GraphQL brings, clients may be granted the freedom to fetch some data from some microservices; this enhances control over the process and efficiency.
+By design, GraphQL has made optimization of **data retrieval** and parallel resolutions intrinsic to the system. **Error management** is also much smoother because of the automatic process of partial resolutions and formation of response as a whole.
+Further, due to **flexibility** and clear ownership, GraphQL makes it possible for clients to fetch data from different microservices.
+This grants extra control to the clients while communicating with microservices.

 _fetching data from multiple microservices using Tailcall:_